 WINGS tours are all-inclusive and no refunds can be issued for any missed tour meals.

-Drinks: Bottled water, soft drinks or a beer (or local wine if available) are included at meals, as is coffee or tea.
-In addition, we keep a supply of bottled water on the tour vehicles.
-Bottled or filtered water may also be provided in some rooms where we stay.
+Drinks: Bottled water, soft drinks or a beer are included at meals, as is coffee or tea.
+In addition, we keep a supply of bottled water on the tour vehicles to which you can help yourselves.
+Bottled water is also usually in the rooms where we stay.

 TRANSPORT: Transportation is by coach or minibus and two internal flights.
 There are a few long drives and these are broken by stops for birdwatching.
 In Uzbekistan, where the roads are good, we usually have a large luxury coach if we have a full or nearly full tour, although on some days we need to switch to small minibuses.
 To travel from Bukhara to Tashkent we use the new high-speed train.
 In Kazakhstan we use a smaller vehicle to cope with the various off-road driving we need to do.
 Participants must be willing and able to ride in any seat in tour vehicles and we will organise a seat rotation policy.